indro-robotics/tallysman_ros2/README.md

   ```
 ## :bar_chart: Parameters

 These are the Parameters defined in the Tallysman Ros2 Node

+  Path to set your parameters is: `tallysman_ros2/params/config.yaml`

 1. **`usb_port (string)*`:**
    - Standard/Read and write port for the Tallysman antenna.
 The udev rule will automatically detect this port and rename it to "Tallysman_USB" if added.